 What Is Ricin?
-Poison Found In Packages Sent To Pentagon Mail Facility
+It May Be The Poison Found In Packages Sent To Pentagon Mail Facility

 The toxic compound can be manufactured into a weapon in the form of a mist, powder, or pellet.
 The purified powder form, however, is one of the easiest to manufacture, and is deadly.

-If ingested, the substance can cause vomiting, nausea and internal bleeding of the stomach and intestines, which could worsen into failure of liver, spleen and kidney.
+If ingested, the substance can cause vomiting, nausea and internal bleeding of the stomach and intestines, which could worsen into failure of the liver, spleen and kidney.

 Less than a pinpoint of injected, inhaled or ingested ricin can kill a person within 36 to 48 hours of exposure as a result of the collapse of the respiratory and circulatory systems.